cristi-zz/demo_vissl_detectron2/README.md

 Wonder how to combine VISSL (Self-Supervised Learning library) with image segmentation from Detectron 2?
 Here is how.

+The story behind this code, can be found [in this blog post](https://www.visoft.ro/machine-learning/vissl-and-detectron-2-instant-pain/1855/).

 ## Dataset
 Download balloons dataset into the ``balloon`` folder.